mims-harvard/ATOMICA/README.md

-# InteractNN: Learning Universal Representations of Molecular Interactions
+# ATOMICA: Universal Geometric AI for Molecular Interactions across Biomolecular Modalities

 **Authors**
 * Ada Fang
 * Zaixi Zhang
+* Andrew Zhou
 * Marinka Zitnik
-* TO DO

-## Overview of InteractNN
+## Overview of ATOMICA
 TO DO: adapt from paper

 ## Installation and Setup